GURS FELLOWSHIP & MATCH

 Local and International Urologists visit our center every year and it is possible to attend to an average of 4 reconstructive procedures per week.
 Furthermore, the fellow program is accredited by the medical school of the Hospital Italiano de Buenos Aires.

 The objective of our program is that the fellow gets familiar to patient evaluations and surgical strategies.
-Initially the fellow only assists the surgery, but later, the fellow also performs basic techniques of urethral reconstruction whiles assisted by one staff.
+Initially the fellow only assists the surgery, but later, the fellow also performs basic techniques of urethral reconstruction while assisted by one staff.
 In the same way, the fellow actively participates in corrective surgery for the Peyrone’s disease and penile prosthesis.
 Also, he /she will participate in anti-incontinency procedures and female genital prolapse.
 In addition, the fellow will assist the surgeon staff in more complex cases like female pelvic reconstructive surgery, fistulas and posterior urethral injuries.

 Length of Fellowship: